 NN's asset management business, operating under the brand NN Investment Partners, provides a wide variety of actively managed international investment products.
-NN Investment Partners is reported under the Asset Management segment and had assets under management for a total amount of EUR 246 billion as at 31 December 2017.
-NN Investment Partners provides services for institutions, including pension funds, insurance clients and sovereign wealth funds, retail investors via banks and third party distributors, and other business of NN Group (proprietary).
-NN Investment Partners invests in products in selected areas.
-This includes Multi Asset, Liability Driven Investments, Income (such as Credit and Convertible Bonds), Emerging Markets and Alternative Fixed Income, including Private Debt, while continuing to serve its clients in other - more traditional - areas as well.
-In addition, NN Investment Partners continues to invest in Sustainable strategies, such as Green Bonds and Impact investing, while further integrating ESG (economic, social and governmental) considerations across the entire product range.
-The skill-based boutiques setup, combined with an overarching approach to responsible investing, supports this.
-NN Investment Partners offers its products and services globally through offices in several countries across Europe, the United States, the Middle East and Asia, with the Netherlands as its main investment hub.
-NN Investment Partners is organised in nine specialist skills-based investment boutiques supported by a fully integrated infrastructure.
-Following the acquisition of Delta Lloyd by NN Group, several funds of Delta Lloyd Asset Management have been included in NN Investment Partners.
+NN Investment Partners is reported under the Asset Management segment and had assets under management for a total amount of EUR 246 billion as at 31 December 2018.
+NN Investment Partners provides investment services for institutions, including pension funds, insurance clients and sovereign wealth funds, retail investors via banks and third party distributors, and other businesses of NN Group (proprietary).
+NN Investment Partners offers investment solutions in selected areas.
+This includes Multi Asset, Liability Driven Investments, Income strategies (such as Credit and Convertible Bonds), Emerging Markets and Alternative Fixed Income, including Private Debt, and selected Equity offerings (such as Sustainable and European), while continuing to serve its clients in other - more traditional - areas as well.
+In addition, NN Investment Partners is actively strengthening its leadership position in Sustainable strategies, such as Green Bonds and Impact investing, while further integrating ESG (economic, social and governmental) principles across the entire product range.
+Following the acquisition of Delta Lloyd by NN Group, several funds of Delta Lloyd Asset Management have been added to NN Investment Partners line up.